boldbi/bold-bi-docs/docs/visualizing-data/index.md

 ---
 layout: post
-title: Visualizing Data – Embedded BI | Bold BI Documentation
+title: Visualizing Data - Embedded BI | Bold BI Documentation
-description: Learn how to visualize data through widgets of Bold BI deployed in your server, configuring interactive functionalities and use them in dashboard.
+description: Learn how to visualize data through widgets of Bold BI deployed on your server, configure interactive functionality, and use them in a dashboard.
 canonical: "/visualizing-data/"
 platform: bold-bi
 documentation: ug